AwalaApp/specs/rs000-core.md

 If the server corresponds to a private gateway, it SHOULD listen on port `276` if it has the appropriate permission to do so or port `13276` if it does not.
 Alternatively, if using Unix domain sockets, the client SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (`root` in Unix-like systems).

-If the server corresponds to a public gateway, it MUST use `rgsc` as the service string in the SRV record.
+If the server corresponds to a public gateway, it MUST use `awala-gsc` as the service string in the SRV record.

 In addition to sending parcels to each other, the client MAY also register [Parcel Delivery Deauthorizations (PDD)](#pdd) with the server.